 With everything done over the electronics, one of the most impactful imperfections is the lack of proper communication between teachers and students.
 Communication is one of the most important factors of learning and, without it, a student can never truly be taught.
 Communication online will never be as good as in-person because online communication will replace the ease and atmosphere as in person.

 Furthermore, another fault within online education is the very compromisable way of assessments and evaluation.
 In online learning, it is easier for students to cheat, since there are so many resources available.
 A true testing environment cannot be perfectly simulated at home, and online learning makes it more difficult to hold students accountable in regards to academic dishonesty.

 Perhaps, in the future, online learning may have a stronger chance against in-person learning, but for now, in-person learning is far superior compared to online learning.
-Nevertheless, people of today can share their experience of the year where the technological fantasy of online learning became a reality.
+Nevertheless, the people of today can still share their experiences about the year where the technological fantasy of online learning became a reality.